ArunabhaCodes/CPBayes/cran-comments.md

 Note is regarding the possible misspelling in the 'DESCRIPTION' file.
 Words listed here are: 'CPBayes', 'phenotypes', 'pleiotropic'.
 We confirm that these words are correctly spelled.

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There is no reverse dependencies, checked with devtools::revdep_check()